-David W. Crain

-Jeffrey N. Decker

-Daniel F. Duran

-Charles R. Laine, Chair

-John H. Neu, affiliate

-Lana S. Nino

-the B.A. in Business Administration develops, in a liberal arts environment, the student's conceptual knowledge and professional management skills necessary for success in the ever-changing business environment.
+BUSINESS ADMINISTRATION David W. Crain Jeffrey N. Decker Daniel F. Duran Charles R. Laine, Chair John H. Neu, affiliate Lana S. Nino Be B.A. in Business Administration develops, in a liberal arts environment, the student's conceptual knowledge and professional management skills necessary for success in the ever-changing business environment.
 The specific aim of the program is to prepare students for management and staff positions in profit-oriented and non-profit organizations.
 The major provides a broad overview of the various sub-disciplines within business administration.
-For business administration majors wishing to receive more indepth knowledge in one of the functional areas of business, the Department offers the opportunity to pursue a concentration in each of the following: accounting, finance, international business, management, and marketing.
+For business administration majors wishing to receive more in-depth knowledge in one of the functional areas of business, the Department offers the opportunity to pursue a concentration in each of the following: accounting, finance, international business, management, and marketing.
 The Department also participates in the Mathematics-Business interdisciplinary major.

-The Department highly recommends study abroad, and participates in the Denmark International Studies International Business program wherein students study in Copenhagen for one semester.

-GUIDELINES FOR A MAJOR IN BUSINESS ADMINISTRATION

-A minimum of 36 credits in Business Administration, of which 24 credits must be at the 300 level or above.
+The Department highly recommends study abroad, and participates in several international programs, including the Denmark International Studies International Business program wherein students study in Copenhagen for one semester.
+GUIDELINES FOR A MAJOR IN BUSINESS ADMINISTRATION A minimum of 36 credits in Business Administration, of which 24 credits must be at the 300 level or above.
 Courses Required:

-Business and Society, BSAD 130, 3 credits

-Principles of Accounting I, II, BSAD 201, 202, 6 credits

-Business Law, BSAD 231, 3 credits

-Business Finance I, BSAD 310, 3 credits

-Marketing Principles, BSAD 320, 3 credits

-Management and Organizational Behavior, BSAD 330, 3 credits

-Management Information Systems, BSAD 341, 3 credits

-Operations Management, BSAD 342, 3 credits

-Management Strategy and Policy, BSAD 489, 3 credits

-Choice of either:
+Business and Society, BSAD 130, 3 credits Principles of Financial Accounting, BSAD 201, 3 credits Principles of Managerial Accounting, BSAD 202, 3 credits Business Law, BSAD 231, 3 credits Business Finance I, BSAD 310, 3 credits Marketing Principles, BSAD 320, 3 credits Management and Organizational Behavior, BSAD 330, 3 credits Management Information Systems, BSAD 341, 3 credits Operations Management, BSAD 342, 3 credits Management Strategy and Policy, BSAD 489, 3 credits Choice of either: